 However, this greatly varies with a person’s age and gender.

 For example, a female above 60 years is considered low at 15, above average at 20, and high at anything above 25!

-So it’s very important to review the cardio fitness levels for your current gender and age before you check your current cardio fitness level.
+So it’s crucial to review the cardio fitness levels for your current gender and age before checking your current cardio fitness level.

 How to enable or disable Cardio Fitness Level notifications on your Apple Watch

 The cardio fitness level notifications are easy to enable or disable using the Watch app on your iPhone.

 - Open the Watch app on your iPhone.

 - Tap on ‘My Watch’ at the bottom.